 Since its first commercial release in early 90's MicroTec semiconductor device simulator was used for education and research by 130+ Universities in more than 30 countries.
 The list includes leading academic institutions, such as University of California at Berkeley, University of Waterloo, Waseda University, Tokyo Institute of Technology, etc. The software was designed as a perfect supplement to any book on semiconductor devices or processes.
 It allows students to virtually make their own devices using a realistic process flow and test their performance.
 A limited capability version of this program was published by John Wiley & Sons as a supplement to Ton Mouthaan's book Semiconductors Devices Explained in 2000.

-Being somewhat simplified compared to its semiconductor TCAD rivals, MicroTec was nevertheless used by more than 30 semiconductor companies including leading semiconductor manufacturers such as Hitachi, NTT, Matsushita, National Semiconductor, General Electric, Texas Instruments and Integrated Device Technology.
+Being somewhat simplified compared to its semiconductor TCAD rivals, MicroTec was nevertheless used by more than 30 semiconductor companies including leading semiconductor manufacturers such as Hitachi, NTT, Matsushita, National Semiconductor, General Electric, Micron and Integrated Device Technology.
 In many cases MicroTec outperforms most of the commercial TCAD tools and it is particularly efficient for computationally extensive simulations arising in modeling of power semiconductor devices with large dimensions.
 MicroTec is also very useful for devices made of SiC, GaN and other materials with a wide bandgap, in particular it had been used for a few years at Cree Research for SiC device simulation.
 In the last five-six years MicroTec has become a choice simulator for Solar Cells.

 From an engineer point of view the most crucial feature of MicroTec is its robustness.
 In addition it is very user-friendly and requires very little RAM.
 From the point of view of educational use, the main MicroTec feature is an ease-of-use.
 The latest version of MicroTec has a few new features such as graphical device structure editor, non-planar device modeling capability, etc.